-36. By establishing and maintaining multi-actor, citywide consultative forums to address local social. economic and environmental challenges in various cities in Turkey, the Local Agenda 21 Programme has been instrumental in promoting good local governance and local democracy.
+By establishing and maintaining multi-actor city-wide consultative fora to address local social, economic and environmental challenges in various cities in Turkey, the Local Agenda 21 Programme has been instrumental in promoting good local governance and local democracy.
 This approach will be further supported in the new CCF, especially in less developed regions.
 The primary target group will continue to be women and youth.
-In addition, the programme will ensure the sustainability of the Local Agenda 21 process by: (a) strengthening the capacity of local administrations and increasing the number of Local Agenda 21 partner cities to 50; (b) strengthening the information. experience-sharing and networking mechanisms at the local and national levels; (c) establishing operational partnerships with members of the parliament, key sectoral/investment government agencies, the media and the private sector; and (d) continuing to enhance the national and international visibility of Local Agenda 21 processes.
+In addition, the programme will ensure the sustainability of the Local Agenda 21 process by: a) strengthening the capacity of local administrations and increasing the number of Local Agenda 21 partner cities to 50; b) strengthening the information, and experience-sharing and networking mechanisms at the local and national levels; c) establishing operational partnerships with members of the parliament, key sectoral/investment government agencies, the media and the private-sector; and d) continuing to enhance the national and international visibility of the Local Agenda 21 processes.

-Disaster preparedness and mitigation
+37. Disaster preparedness and mitigation

-37. As the 1999 earthquakes have shown, Turkey is a highly disaster-prone country which needs to further strengthen its capacity to manage disasters in an effective manner.
+As the 1999 earthquakes have shown, Turkey is a highly disaster-prone country which needs to further strengthen its capacity to manage disasters in an effective manner.
 The UNDP will pursue capacity-building for improved coordination in risk reduction and emergency response, along with increased funding for this intervention area.
 The programme will contribute to more effective disaster mitigation, prevention and preparedness and the creation of a disaster-resilient society through national- and local-level interventions.
-Any future action in this portfolio will take into consideration not only central government concerns and capabilities but also those of the local government, civil society donors.
+Any future action in this portfolio will take into consideration not only central government concerns and capabilities but also those of the local government, civil-society donors.

-Human settlements programme
+38. Human settlements programme

-38. The national report and plan of action for Habitat II analyses the major problems in human settlements with regard to sustainability, livability and equity.
-Despite a successful Habitat conference and Habitat II experience, local administrations responsible for the development of human settlements, wider governance, transparency and public participation in local affairs, continue to need further support.
-UNDP cooperation with the Government and civil society in this field will: (a) promote participatory decision-making in human settlements issues; (b) enable all urban stakeholders to develop and to improve urban policies based on increased capacity to collect, interpret and apply information on urban trends and conditions; and (c) encourage and facilitate the institutionalization of participatory administration in urban development.
+Turkey's National Report and Plan of Action for Habitat II analyzes the major problems in human settlements with regard to sustainability, livability and equity.
+Despite a successful Habitat Conference and Habitat II experience, local administrations responsible for the development of human settlements, wider governance, transparency and public participation in local affairs, continue to need further support.
+UNDP cooperation with the Government and civil-society in this field will a) promote participatory decision-making in human-settlements issues; b) enable all urban stakeholders to develop and improve urban policies based on increased capacity to collect, interpret and apply information on urban trends and conditions; and c) encourage and facilitate the institutionalization of participatory administration in urban development.